Pinniped

 Pinnipeds (pronounced /ˈpɪnᵻˌpɛdz/), commonly known as seals, (Note: This term typically excludes the walrus in everyday English.
 In science, it is also sometimes restricted to the "true" seals of the family Phocidae.
-This article uses it for all pinnipeds.) are a widely distributed and diverse clade of carnivorous, fin-footed, semiaquatic, mostly marine mammals.
+This article uses it for all pinnipeds.) are widely distributed and diverse carnivorous, fin-footed, semiaquatic, mostly marine mammals, belonging to the clade Pinnipedia.
 They comprise the extant families Odobenidae (whose only living member is the walrus), Otariidae (the eared seals: sea lions and fur seals), and Phocidae (the earless seals, or true seals), with 34 extant species and more than 50 extinct species described from fossils.
 While seals were historically thought to have descended from two ancestral lines, molecular evidence supports them as a monophyletic group (descended from one ancestor).
 Pinnipeds belong to the suborder Caniformia of the order Carnivora; their closest living relatives are musteloids (weasels, raccoons, skunks and red pandas), having diverged about 50 million years ago.

 Seals range in size from the 1 m and 45 kg Baikal seal to the 5 m and 3200 kg southern elephant seal.
 Several species exhibit sexual dimorphism.
 They have streamlined bodies and four limbs that are modified into flippers.
 Though not as fast in the water as dolphins, seals are more flexible and agile.
 Otariids primarily use their front limbs to propel themselves through the water, while phocids and walruses primarily use their hind limbs for this purpose.
 Otariids and walruses have hind limbs that can be pulled under the body and used as legs on land.
 By comparison, terrestrial locomotion by phocids is more cumbersome.
 Otariids have visible external ears, while phocids and walruses lack these.
 Pinnipeds have well-developed senses—their eyesight and hearing are adapted for both air and water, and they have an advanced tactile system in their whiskers or vibrissae.
 Some species are well adapted for diving to great depths.
 They have a layer of fat, or blubber, under the skin to keep warm in cold water, and, other than the walrus, all species are covered in fur.